UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 **PuTTY** will display a warning and you can choose to continue or not.

-**WinSCP** will say `Server's host key does not match the one that WinSCP has in cache.`, and you will have the option to update the key.
+**WinSCP** will say `Server's host key does not match the one that WinSCP has in cache.` and you will have the option to update the key.

 ## How do I transfer data onto the system?